-For this to work, you’ll need to completely disconnect.
+For this to work, you’ll need to disconnect completely.
 If that seems too hard (or even impossible), try a shorter detox.

-This isn’t required but it’s very helpful, especially if you check social media on your computer or laptop.
+This isn’t required, but it’s beneficial, especially if you check social media on your computer or laptop.

 Plan what you will do during your detox